Public Health Schools and MPH Programs in Texas

 Online degree programs are often self-paced, making them a good fit for working professionals and those who have personal commitments.

-University of Texas (Houston), Texas A&M University, Texas Tech University and the University of North Texas offer programs accredited by the Council on Education for Public Health (CEPH).
+University of Texas (El Paso), Texas A&M University, Texas Tech University Health Sciences Center and the University of North Texas offer programs accredited by the Council on Education for Public Health (CEPH).
 These schools also have other masters and dual-degree programs.
-Many of the MPH programs in Texas can be completed entirely online, but there are also hybrid programs which combine virtual classes with on-site components.
+Many MPH programs in Texas can be completed entirely online, but some are hybrid, combining virtual classes with on-site components.

 Overview of Public Health Degrees in Texas

-With nearly 29 million people living in the state, Texas has become the second most populated state in the country.
+With over 31 million people living in the state (2024), Texas has become the second most populated state in the country.
 This means that healthcare needs in Texas are becoming increasingly complex.
-Currently, the state is battling with costly prison healthcare, and high maternal mortality rates, among other pressing issues.
-An estimated 18.4% of the population is living without health insurance, according to 2019 data from the Kaiser Family Foundation, a nonprofit that focuses on national health policies.
-Additionally, nearly 13.6% of the population lives in poverty, according to 2019 U.S. Census Bureau estimates.
+Currently, the state is battling with costly prison healthcare, high rates of poverty, and high maternal mortality rates, among other pressing issues.
+An estimated 416.7% of the population is living without health insurance, according to 2024 Census data.
+Additionally, nearly 13.4% of the population lives in poverty, according to 2024 U.S. Census Bureau estimates.

 Government Support in Public Health Education